Cart

 A mattress is an investment in your well-being, so you want one that’s built to last.
 The quality of the materials directly impacts its lifespan and how well it supports you night after night.
 Look for mattresses made with durable components like high-density foams or sturdy steel coils.
 These materials resist sagging and dipping over time, ensuring your spine stays properly aligned.
 A well-built mattress will maintain its shape and supportive qualities, giving you a consistent and comfortable sleep surface.
 When you’re exploring different types of mattresses, pay attention to the details in the description; they often tell you a lot about the product’s durability.

-Find the Right Firmness for Your Sleep Style
+How to Match Firmness to Your Sleep Style

 Firmness is personal, but it’s also one of the most important factors for a good night’s sleep.
 The right level of firmness helps distribute your body weight evenly and keeps your spine in a neutral position.
 For many people, a medium-firm feel hits the sweet spot.
 It’s supportive enough for back and stomach sleepers yet offers enough cushion for side sleepers to avoid pressure on their hips and shoulders.
 Think of firmness on a scale of 1 to 10, where 1 is the softest.
 A medium-firm mattress, like the popular Helix Midnight, typically falls around a 6.5, making it a fantastic choice for a wide range of sleep styles.